thomasalgenio/Thomas_Portfolio/README.md

-_Hello & Welcome to my Portfolio!
+<small>_Hello & Welcome to my Portfolio!
 Below you can find a brief description about the type of projects I worked on.
 Feel free to click on any link to dive further into the code & analysis of the projects.
-Thank you!_
+Thank you!_<snall>

 ## Data Science Sample Work & Contributions
 ## Contributions